tomedunn/the-finished-book/_monsters/monster-dataset/monster-dataset.md

 * **Processed Monster Stats.** Monsters who have been processed within the dataset can also be referenced for adjusted hit points, adjusted armor class, damage per round, adjusted damage per round, attack bonus, adjusted attack bonus, save difficulty class, and adjusted save difficulty class.

 Adding monsters to the dataset is mostly automated, making it a relatively easy and quick process.
 Processing monsters, on the other hand, is unfortunately still done by hand.
-I try to go through each book shortly after it's release, but because of its time consuming nature and my general lack of free time, delays are common.
+I try to go through each book shortly after it's release, but because of its time consuming nature, and my general lack of free time, delays are common.

 <div class="dataframe center" style="width:100%;">
     <h3 id="tab:book-progress">Book Progress</h3>